mannyfred/wpd_notify/README.md

 # wpd_notify
 Async BOF for WPD removal/insertion notifications

-Not sure how it works, made it "blindly"
+Not sure if it works, made it "blindly"

 ### References